samirahmedmustafa/cmake-tutorial/docs/05-installation.md

 Now we developed our application and we need to deploy it in a directory according to our company standards.
 So, I tried to trim as much as possible of the information and code to keep the configuration and the landing to the cmake installation process as soft as possible.

-- Below is the project cmake project structure, as I needed to update to have clean installation structure.
+- Below is the project cmake project structure, as I needed to have update in order to have clean installation structure.

 `tree make_tutorial/`
 ```